+'#Aaj_Bharat_Bandh_Hai': Plough, tractor trend on Twitter as farmers protest in solidarity

-''#Aaj_Bharat_Bandh_Hai'': Plough, tractor trend on Twitter as farmers protest in solidarity
+'#Aaj_Bharat_Bandh_Hai: Plough, tractor trend on Twitter as farmers protest in solidarity

 New Delhi, Dec 08: Social media was abuzz on Tuesday with messages of solidarity with the agitating farmers on ''Bharat Bandh'' day as netizens made ploughs, tractors, crops and ''Kisan'' trend on Twitter in support of the protesters'' demands.